some100/bootmgr-rs/bootmgr-rs-core/README.md

 # Licensing

 The code of this project is licensed under the MIT license.
-However, with the `windows` feature enabled, due to the `nt-hive` dependency, the library will be licensed under GPLv2 or later.
+However, with the `windows_bcd` feature enabled, due to the `nt-hive` dependency, the library will be licensed under GPLv2 or later.